gelatodigital/how-tos-18-arbitrum-orbit-bridging/README.md

-# Arbitrum Orbit Deposit and Withdrawal Scripts
+# How TOs 16: Master Arbitrum Orbit Deposit and Withdrawal

 ## Introduction

 This repository contains scripts for performing deposit and withdrawal operations using the Arbitrum SDK.
-The scripts allow you to deposit ETH from L1 to L2 and withdraw it back to L1, demonstrating the interoperability between Ethereum and Arbitrum networks.
+The scripts allow you to deposit native tokens as well as erec20 from L1 to L2 and withdraw it back to L1, demonstrating the interoperability between Ethereum and Arbitrum networks.

+## Repo Structure

 ## Setup